bradhackinen/vminhash/README.md

 n = hasher.cardinality(fingerprint)
 ```
 #### A Note on bias correction
 Accurately estimating the cardinality of a set from its fingerprint is a little tricky.
 The method used in Datasketch MinHash has a huge downward bias, and more accurate methods usually involve completely different hashing algorithms (which can't simultaneously compute Jaccard similarity).
 The implementation in this module uses a simple bias-corrected maximum likelihood estimator to significantly increase the accuracy.
-The only complication is that the bias correction must be calculated empirically.
+The only complication is that the bias correction coefficients must be empirically estimated.
 The module has the required code at the end of the `__init__.py` file.
-Pre-computed bias correction coefficients are stored in `bias_coef.npy`, and should load automatically.
+Pre-computed bias correction coefficients are stored in `bias_coef.npy`, and should load automatically from the project root directory.